kal39/sql_pizza/README.md

 Available commands:
 - `menu`
   Prints available pizzas, drinks and desserts
+  Example: `- P1: Perfect Pepperoni`
+  `P1` is id that you use to order.
 - `order item1 item2 ...`
   Place a new order.
-Add items splitted by a single space.
+Add items by their id, and splitting the, by a single space.
   Example: `order p1 p2 p3 d2`
 - `cancel order_id1 order_id2 ...`
   Cancel existing orders.